nvidia-holoscan/holohub/applications/basic_networking_ping/README.md

 ## Dev Container

-To start the the Dev Container, run the following command from the root directory of Holohub:
+To start the Dev Container, run the following command from the root directory of Holohub:

 ```bash
 ./dev_container vscode